Ken-Caryl Updates for the New Housing Development

 Parcel C: North of RTD Park ‘n Ride

 Of the total 94 acres, 12 acres are proposed to be developed for parks, trails, common landscape and recreation facilities and 30 acres to be retained as natural open space.
 Another seven acres were planned as a future Jefferson County School District school site.
 The Jeffco School District has indicated they are no longer interested in the site.
-The future of this seven acres has not been discussed or determined at this point.
+The future of this seven acres has not been determined at this point.
 It is anticipated that at full buildout the development will contain 755 residential units, with the expectation that 44 units will be completed in 2023, 468 will be completed in 2024, 159 will be completed in 2025, and 84 will be completed in 2026.
-The population of the service area at full build-out is currently estimated to be approximately 1,910 persons, based on an average 2.53 persons per residential unit and 755 total units.
 The development will include single-family homes, townhomes/paired homes, and multi-family units.
 Neither KCMRD nor KCMRA has any control over whether the property is developed, or the nature of the development , including if the properties are rented, leased, or owner-occupied.

 The development’s location within KCRMA boundaries but not KCRMD boundaries is problematic from an overall Ken-Caryl Ranch community standpoint.
 KCRMD explored options for addressing this issue, including the possibility of entering into an “inclusion agreement” with NADG.
 “Inclusion” is a special districts term that is analogous to a municipal annexation.
 Entering into an inclusion agreement with NADG would result in the new development’s property being included into KCRMD’s boundaries, thus ensuring all property owners, both current and those of the new development, pay property tax at the same rate to sustain KCRMD’s operations.